crstffr/jspm-bundler/README.md

 (instead of your config.js) so that it can be easily excluded from git repos and updated independently of the config.js.

+* Bundle/unbundle specific groups
 * Easier management of exclusions (exclude groups or packages)
-* Bundle/unbundle specific groups
+* Bust cached bundles using generated file checksums

 ## Installation